 Zelna van Zyl (Prep School: Piano and Recorder; Recorder Ensemble)

 Zelna joined the Somerset College Preparatory team in 2004.
 With over 25 years of experience as a music teacher, she has developed a great passion for musical education and child development as she teaches piano, recorder and theory to students on a one-on- one level.
 Zelna holds an Advanced Diploma in Intermediate Phase Teaching and obtained her Teacher’s Licentiate in Music (Recorder) through UNISA in 1988.
 She enjoys performing and still participates in eisteddfods to challenge herself personally.
 She loves children and her teaching style is revered by teachers and parents alike.

 Gerda von Mollendorff (Senior School: Keyboard)

-Previously, she taught Piano, Keyboard and Singing at Worcester High School, Hottentots Holland High School and Hoër Meisiesskool Bloemhof.
+Previously, she taught piano, keyboard and singing at Worcester High School, Hottentots Holland High School and Hoër Meisieskool Bloemhof.
 During her tenure at Bloemhof, she conducted the choir and they won the National ATKV Applous competition, as well as an international competition in Katwijk aan Zee in the Netherlands.
-Since 1992 she has taught Piano, Keyboard, Singing, Music Theory and Arts and Culture at Parel Vallei High School.
-She has also directed various musicals and productions, amongst others, Footloose, Salute Broadway, Dudes and Divas, Back to the Eighties and Beatles.
+Since 1992 she has taught piano, keyboard, singing, music theory and arts and culture at Parel Vallei High School.
+She has also directed various musicals and productions, including Footloose, Salute Broadway, Dudes and Divas, Back to the Eighties and Beatles.
 Gerda has been married for 36 years and she has two married children and one grandchild.